willjw3/nodejs.dev/src/documentation/0004-node-javascript-language/index.md

 With those concepts in mind, you are well on your road to become a proficient JavaScript developer, in both the browser and in Node.js.

-The following concepts are also key to understand asynchronous programming, which is one fundamental part of Node.js:
+The following concepts are also key to understanding asynchronous programming, which is one fundamental part of Node.js:

 * Asynchronous programming and callbacks
 * Timers